hatedabamboo/notes.hatedabamboo.me/docs/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

         print("🏁 Test completed")
     ```

-This is an extremely over-engineered script that, however, does its thing -- it helps to check if the permissions are set correctly and the connection is working.
+This is an extremely over-engineered script that, nevertheless, does its job -- it helps verify that the permissions are set correctly and the connection is working.

 The output of the script will look something like this:

 ```shell